yurisoaresf/Codes/README.md

-# codes
+#Ombudsman Agency Project

-This repository contains all my codes!
+This repository contains several files relating to a simple ombudsman project, using Java and Python.